 You should ask your treating doctors, including therapists or psychiatrists, to complete a statement like an RFC report for you showing your functional limitations.
 How your doctor has characterized your Tourette's (mild, moderate, or severe) in his treatment notes can also have a big impact on the success of your case.

 If you have other conditions such as OCD or ADHD, the SSA will consider these limitations in conjunction with your Tourette's when creating your RFC.
 Your physician should include these impairments when preparing an RFC statement for you.
 Learn more about Social Security's analysis of the RFC.

 Because of the unique symptoms of Tourette's, it may be helpful to have former co-workers or supervisors write a descriptive statement about how your illness impacted the workplace.
 The SSA will consider supportive statements in conjunction with other evidence to decide your claim.
-If the SSA finds that your Tourette's did not impact your past job or jobs, the agency will deny your claim.
-Learn more in our article on whether supportive letter help your disability claim.
+Learn more in our article on whether a supportive letter help your disability claim.

 The childhood disability listing for Tourette's was changed several years ago to be the same as the adult listing.
 The new listing requires that the child have an "extreme" limitation of one of the following areas of mental functioning, or a severe limitation in two of them:

 School records will go a long way in helping a child get disability benefits for Tourette syndrome.